Campaign Chair: Dr. Anita Friedman, USA

 Michael Perlman is an Advisor to Insper and Digipix and a Governor of Tel Aviv University.
 Member of the Global Advisory Council of London Business School, Fellow Commoner, Christ's College, Cambridge.
 Other Activities: Albert Einstein Hospital - Counselor since 1974; Member of the advisory board; Museum of Modern Art, São Paulo - board member; Jewish Museum of São Paulo - president of the fiscal council.
-Michael was born in November 1947, in São Paulo.
+Dr. Perlman was born in November 1947, in São Paulo.
 He attended primary and secondary school in São Paulo; BA at Christ's College, Cambridge University (1968); MSc (Economics) at London Business School (1970); MA at Cambridge University (1972); Honorary Fellow at Tel Aviv University (1990).

 Mr. Miguel Pinkas, Venezuela

 For several decades, Miguel Pinkas served as president and CEO of Micron C.A., a family group of companies dealing in the photographic, medical and office equipment fields.
 He is now retired and divides his time between Caracas, Florida, Montreal and Geneva.
-In addition to serving as a Governor of Tel Aviv University, Pinkas has held many additional leadership roles in business and community organizations over the years.
+In addition to serving as a Governor of Tel Aviv University, Mr. Pinkas has held many additional leadership roles in business and community organizations over the years.
 These include President and Director of Rotary Club Altamira; President and Founder of the Venezuelan Photographic Chamber of Commerce; and Director of the Venezuelan-Japanese Chamber of Commerce.
 He is an active member of Venezuela’s Jewish community, having served as president of ORT Venezuela and Dor-em-shej (Keren Hayesod).
-Additionally, Pinkas is involved in projects relating to the Belgrade Jewish Community, from where his family originates.
-Pinkas earned a BA in sociology and economics from Wesleyan University and an MBA from Columbia University.
+Additionally, Mr. Pinkas is involved in projects relating to the Belgrade Jewish Community, from where his family originates.
+Mr. Pinkas earned a BA in sociology and economics from Wesleyan University and an MBA from Columbia University.
 He is the father of Gabriel (deceased), Maya, Ari and Stephanie.